sravivarman/amlsinr/README.md

 you should get a fresh `dist/` folder containing the same static site structure used for deployment.

 The current workflow is intentionally lightweight.
 There is no database, backend server, or external build service required beyond GitHub Actions for deployment.

-## Attribution

-This site began from Devin Silvia's [Professional Portfolio Template](https://github.com/devinsilvia/professional_portfolio_template) and has since been substantially modified for a multi-page personal portfolio, writing system, CV timeline, and broader media support.

-## Note About AI Assistance

-The original template was drafted and built with the help of Claude.

-This portfolio has also been developed and revised with AI assistance, including ChatGPT/Codex.
-Generated code and content changes have been reviewed, edited, and tested before use.

-## Author

-**Arkesh Das**

-## License

-This repository preserves the original MIT License.
-See [`LICENSE`](LICENSE) for details.